[This page is being regularly updated based on input from EFPIA members]

 - To help those displaced by the war, we offer dedicated areas of opportunity in Germany on our “Helping Hands for Ukraine” career page.

-As a medicines company, to date we have delivered more than 1.3 million packs of antibiotics, painkillers, cardiovascular, and oncology treatments - which amounts to more than USD 33 million in medical aid, to maintain the supply to those who rely on these drugs in Ukraine and in the border areas where people are seeking refuge.
+As a medicines company, Novartis has delivered more than 1.5 million packs of medicines—which amounts to approximately USD 38 million in medical aid—to maintain the supply to those who rely on these drugs in Ukraine and the border areas where people are seeking refuge.
 This is in addition to an initial USD 3 million donation to charities supporting refugees and displaced people in Ukraine and bordering countries.
+Our associates, in solidarity, have voluntarily donated USD 2.2 million.

-Patient organizations (POs) face an unprecedented challenge to deliver their core support services and address pressing additional needs during the war in Ukraine.
-This includes services such as patient transfer to get treatment abroad, translations of medical reports and patient data and disseminating knowledge of hospitals prepared to admit patients etc. POs are rising to the challenge to ensure the health and safety of their constituents which Novartis is supporting with USD 1 million in aid.
+Patient organizations (POs) face an unprecedented challenge to deliver their core support services and address other pressing needs during this war.
+This includes services such as patient transfer to get treatment abroad, translations of medical reports and patient data, and dissemination of knowledge of hospitals prepared to admit patients, among others.
+POs are rising to the challenge to ensure the health and safety of their constituents, which Novartis is supporting with a USD 1 million aid.

 As the humanitarian crisis deepens in Ukraine, all at Otsuka watch with great sadness and a feeling of helplessness.
 The impact on the people in Ukraine and those fleeing their homes is unimaginable and we hope that our donation of €100,000 to the British Red Cross will contribute to providing a degree of safety and security to those affected by this humanitarian crisis.
 We continue to monitor the situation and respond with support where we can.